suatatan/suatatan.github.io/_posts/2017-07-02-meta-decisions.md

 ---
+categories:
+- english
+date: 2017-07-02
 layout: post
-title: "Meta-decisions"
-date: 2017-07-02
-categories:
+tags:
+- english
+- longread
-  - "english"
+- technology
+title: Meta-decisions
 ---

 You want to make a decision about an important thing.
 You getting advises of a lot of people as it should be.
 However, your mind is wandering.
 The state of mind falls into a mode of 'pendulum'.
 Today you decide to go, tomorrow you decide to remain.
 In that state of mind, you should review your 'modus operandi' for decisions.